edmund-alexander/Sudoku-Labs/config/README.md

 <!-- Then the app loads and uses window.CONFIG.GAS_URL -->
 ```

-If `config.local.js` doesn't exist, the app falls back to a hardcoded default in index.html.
+If `config.local.js` doesn't exist or `GAS_URL` is not set, the app will run in developer mode and use a local puzzle generator and `localStorage` for persistence.
+To enable full cloud functionality (leaderboard, chat, logs), create `config/config.local.js` with a valid `GAS_URL` as shown in `config/config.example.js`.

 ## Adding More Configuration